Childhood and Education Journey of Randy Travis in Timeline

 1968: First Public Performance

-In 1968, Randy Travis and his brother Ricky performed publicly for the first time at a local elementary school talent show.
+In 1968, Randy Travis and his brother Ricky performed publicly for the first time at a talent show held at the local elementary school.
+While they didn't win, they continued performing at local talent shows.

 1977: Winning Talent Competition